Blog

 What is a coworking recording studio?

-Coworking + Recording Studios, also known as a coworking recording studio, is an artist-oriented shared workspace outfitted with professional-quality recording studios.
+Coworking recording studios, also known as a flex recording studio, shared recording studio, or on-demand recording studio is an artist-oriented shared space outfitted with professional-quality recording studios.

-Imagine a coworking space full of private offices.
-Now, instead of each room having a desk, chair, and monitor, each room is a turn-key, state-of-the-art recording studio.
+Imagine a coworking space full of private offices, but instead of each room having a desk, chair, and monitor, it’s a turn-key, state-of-the-art recording studio complete with professional-grade audio equipment.
 That is what a coworking recording studio looks like.

-The goal is that anyone can walk in off the street, purchase a few hours of studio time at an affordable price, and create high-quality audio content.
-This is a radical shift compared to the way recording studios have traditionally operated.
+The idea is that anyone could walk in off the street, purchase a few hours of studio time at an affordable price, and create high-quality audio content.
+This is a radical shift from the way recording studios have traditionally operated.

 Person working in a coworking recording studio